Crime in Tuvalu: The Criminal Law of Tuvalu

 Part XV of the Penal Code (1965) creates offences relating to religion: insult to religion of any class (s.
 123); disturbing religious assemblies (s.
 124); trespassing on burial places (s.
 125); hindering burial of dead body, etc. (s.
 126); and writing or uttering words with intent to wound religious feelings (s.
 127).
 As well, sorcery is an offence under section 183.

-The legislation that is part of the Law of Tuvalu is published online by the Office of the Attorney General of Tuvalu; also by the Pacific Islands Legal Information Institute, with the law set out in the 2008 Revised Edition; with a list of current legislation (up to 2012).
+The legislation that is part of the Law of Tuvalu is published online by the Office of the Attorney General of Tuvalu.

 Tuvalu Police Service

 Tuvalu’s national police force, the Tuvalu Police Service, is headquartered in Funafuti.
 It includes a maritime surveillance unit, customs, prisons and immigration.
 Police officers wear British style uniforms.
 The police have a Pacific-class patrol boat, the HMTSS Te Mataili, provided by Australia in October 1994 under the Pacific Patrol Boat Program for use in maritime surveillance and fishery patrol and for search-and-rescue missions.